huang-xiao-jian/gulp-publish/README.md

 Type: Boolean

 whether resolve related files that `script`, `link` point. if `false`, will only output resolved HTML file. if `true`, will try resolve linked `javascript`, `css` files.

+### postfix
+Type: md5 | String | Function

+the postfix after source address. if `md5`, will calculate md5 value of all the linked files concat. if `String`, will use the string. if `Function`, the argument is all the linked files concat buffer, and use returned value as postfix.

 ### css
 Type: Array